Skip to content

 app.include_router(router)

-# Create a partial for your service
+# Create a partial for your service.
+The first argument is one of the

-add_stores_metric = partial(AddJobToMetrics, "STORES")
+add_stores_metric = partial(AddJobToMetrics, "STORES_SEARCHES")

 @router.get(